hashicorp/terraform-provider-aws/website/docs/r/transfer_agreement.html.markdown

 * `description` - (Optional) The Optional description of the transdfer.
 * `local_profile_id` - (Required) The unique identifier for the AS2 local profile.
 * `partner_profile_id` - (Required) The unique identifier for the AS2 partner profile.
-* `serverid` - (Required) The unique server identifier for the server instance.
+* `server_id` - (Required) The unique server identifier for the server instance.
 This is the specific server the agreement uses.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference